Dleinad/opsfleet-assessment/README.md

 kubectl logs -f -n kube-system -l app.kubernetes.io/name=karpenter -c controller
 ```

+The above is only required if you prefer to run commands directly on the cluster, however, the current configration runs all these automatically via terraform

 Validate if the Amazon EKS Addons Pods are running in the Managed Node Group and the `inflate` and `postgres` application Pods are running on Karpenter provisioned Nodes.

 ```bash